 We use Google Ads Keyword Planner (https://ads.google.com/aw/keywordplanner) to research search volume, how difficult the keywords are to rank for, and find related keywords.
 You don’t have to pay to use that tool, but will need a Google Ads account, which again is free.

 Once you have mapped out your keywords, usually one master keyword with 3-5 long tail keywords associated, you need to create content for each of the master keywords, where the content also has mentions of your long tail keywords weaved in.

 You can then use this to create a site structure, which essentially is a map of all the pages you will need on your website.

 Use a correct document outline with H1, H2, H3 and paragraphs in correct order when creating the content.

 Header tags (H1, H2, H3 etc.) are the most important pieces of text on each page.
-Google will match these headers with the title tag, so make sure you keep it consistent.
-If your main keyword for the page is “Web Design Oxford”, make sure you have that in both the page title and in the H1.
-Then highlight your second most important keyword/phrase using the H2 tags etc. Highlighting additional keywords using bold also shows Google that this word is of more importance, and so does using list items to describe them.
+Google will match these headers with the meta title tag, described below, so make sure you keep it consistent.
+If your main keyword for our website is “Web Design Oxford”, make sure you have that in both the page title and in the H1.
+Then highlight your second most important keyword/phrase//long tail keyword using the H2 tags etc. Highlighting additional long tail keywords using bold also shows Google that this word is of more importance, and so does using list items to describe them.